MOEAFramework/PISA-Plugin/README.md

 # PISA-Plugin

-Enables using [PISA - A Platform and Programming Language Independent Interface for Search Algorithms](http://sop.tik.ee.ethz.ch/pisa) selectors withing the MOEA Framework.
+Enables using [PISA - A Platform and Programming Language Independent Interface for Search Algorithms](http://sop.tik.ee.ethz.ch/pisa) selectors within the MOEA Framework.
 If using any of the PISA algorithms, please cite:

 > Bleuler, Stefan, Marco Laumanns, Lothar Thiele and Eckart Zitzler.
 “PISA: A Platform and Programming Language Independent Interface for Search Algorithms.”
 International Conference on Evolutionary Multi-Criterion Optimization (2003).